Integrating Duda into a SaaS platform (3/3)

 This series provides a standard roadmap to creating fully functional websites programmatically through your SaaS application, but there is room for customization.
 Do you want sites published immediately or do you want your users to customize them first?
 Are you going to charge users before they access the editor, or do you want a try-before-you-buy experience where the transaction doesn't take place until the user tries to publish the site?
 Do you have interactive features you'd like to come pre-configured on the new sites via a custom widget?
 There is a lot to think about, but luckily, Duda can provide you with dedicated account management to help you through each step and decision.

 Need a little help?
 Duda also has a number of experts available to help design and build your templates.
+And there are several software development agencies like RapidDev that can help you integrate Duda.

 If you are interested in providing websites through your SaaS platform, contact our team today!